javascript-tutorial/en.javascript.info/2-ui/index.md

-# Browser: Document, DOM, Interfaces (in progress)
+# Browser: Document, DOM, Interfaces

 Learning how to manage the browser page: add elements, manipulate their size and position, dynamically create interfaces and interact with the visitor.